zorgiepoo/Bit-Slicer/ReadMe.md

 ### Code Signing
 In order to build Bit Slicer, code signing is required to gain sufficient privilleges to using *task_for_pid()*.
 Building with the Debug scheme uses a self-signed certificate (which only works locally) and building with the Release scheme uses my purchased Developer ID certificate (which works for distribution).

-In order to build Bit Slicer in Debug mode using a self-signed certificate, please follow [these instructions](https://bitbucket.org/zorgiepoo/bit-slicer/wiki/Code%20Signing).
+To build in Debug mode, please follow [these instructions](https://bitbucket.org/zorgiepoo/bit-slicer/wiki/Code%20Signing).
 Note that this involves more steps than code-signing typical applications.

 Versions prior to 1.6 are not code-signed, and consequently, the user is required to authorize the application to run as the superuser.